-Mile 0: Put-in is at Lone Pine Bridge just outside the small town of Terrebonne Oregon.
+Mile 0: Put-in at Lone Pine Rd Bridge just outside the small town of Terrebonne Oregon.
 Parking here is very limited and just along the road.
 When the river is running you may see a handful of cars parked with boaters getting ready.

-Mile 11.7 There are a bunch of fun class III rapids with some fun drops that keep things exciting as you move down stream.
+Mile 11.6 There are a bunch of fun class III rapids with some fun drops that keep things exciting as you move down stream.
 The three bridges that span the Crooked River at Peter Skene Ogden State Scenic View Point are a nice marker of where you are at on the river.

-Mile 17: China Dam (V) is the last rapid and can be run, or avoided by taking out on the left just above it.
-Hollywood Road, no vehicles allowed, is the hike out trail.
+Mile 17.05: Hollywood Road (no vehicles allowed) is a hike out trail.
 If you take out above China Dam scrambled up to catch the road.
 If you run the rapid you will meet the road down near the river.
-The hike out is almost 1 mile with 632 feet of elevation gain.
+The hike out is 0.7 mile with 400 feet of elevation gain.